-Bed bugs are parasitic insects best known for their love of feeding on blood (usually human) and making homes in warm, enclosed spaces – usually bedding of some sort.
+Bed bugs are parasitic insects best known for their love of feeding on blood (usually human) and making homes in warm, quiet, enclosed spaces like mattresses and bedding.
 They’re small, usually between 4 and 5 mm long, and are reddish-brown in color.
-Blood is all they eat, and they don’t need a lot of it to survive which means that they’re able to hide away for long periods of time, only coming out of hiding during cool nighttime hours.
+Blood is all they eat, and they don’t need a lot of it to survive.
+That means that they’re able to hide away for long periods of time, only coming out of hiding during cool nighttime hours.

-They’re slower at reproduction than comparable insects with a typical adult female laying one to three eggs per day, with each egg taking two months from being laid to becoming an adult.
-Even with slow reproduction, because they’re good at hiding, it’s easy for them to build their numbers.
+They’re slower to reproduce than comparable insects.
+A typical adult female lays one to three eggs per day, with each egg taking two months to produce an adult.
+Even with slow reproduction, because they’re good at hiding, it’s easy for bed bugs to increase their numbers.

 Are bed bugs dangerous?

-The biggest potential issue with bed bugs are bites, since blood is their primary food source.
-Common symptoms of bed bug bites are itching, welts, and swelling.
+The biggest potential issue with bed bugs is bites.
+Blood is their primary food source and needed by females to produce their eggs.
+Common symptoms of bed bug bites include itching, welts, and swelling.
 Bed bugs are not known for transmitting diseases, though there is the chance of secondary infection that comes from scratching and picking at bites.

 Where can I get help with bed bugs?

 Nobody wants a pest problem.
 Bed bugs aren’t welcome roommates, after all.
 Neither are any of the other insects, wildlife, and rodents we help remove from homes and businesses.
-If you live in any of the states listed below, Gregory Pest Solutions offers the help you need to keep these unwanted visitors away.
+If you live in any of the states listed below, Gregory Pest Solutions offers the pest and bed bug solutions you need to keep these unwanted visitors away.

 Don’t let pests cause you problems.
 Instead, get in touch with Gregory Pest Solutions.
 You can schedule a service, give us a call, or request a quote below.